influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/guides/downsampling_and_retention.md

 ```
 Notice that the timestamps in `downsampled_orders` occur at 30 minute intervals and that the measurement has timestamps that are older than those in the `orders` measurement.
 The data in `downsampled_orders` aren't subject to the `two_hours` RP.

-> **Note:** You must specify the RP in your query in order to select data that are subject to an RP other than the `DEFAULT` RP.
-In the second `SELECT` statement, we get the CQ results by specifying the database, RP, and measurement name in the query.
+> **Note:** You must specify the RP in your query to select data that are subject to an RP other than the `DEFAULT` RP.
+In the second `SELECT` statement, we get the CQ results by fully qualifying the measurement.
+To fully qualify a measurement, specify its database and RP with `<database_name>."<retention_policy>".<measurement_name>`.

 Using a combination of RPs and CQs, we've made InfluxDB automatically downsample data and expire old data.
 Now that you have a general understanding of how these features can work together, we recommend looking at the detailed documentation on [CQs](/influxdb/v0.9/query_language/continuous_queries/) and [RPs](/influxdb/v0.9/query_language/database_management/#retention-policy-management) to see all that they can do for you.